How to claim SR&ED in Canada — the 7 steps, and whether you need a consultant

 Your SR&ED claim is submitted as part of your annual income tax return.
 It is not a separate filing; it accompanies your T2 corporate return (or T1 individual return).
 Use Schedule T2SCH31 (corporations) or Form T2038(IND) (individuals) to calculate the actual dollar amount of your investment tax credit.

 Filing deadline: You have 18 months after your fiscal year-end to file.
-This deadline is absolute and CRA does not grant extensions.
-Examples:
+This deadline is absolute: CRA grants no extensions and there is no appeal for a late claim.
+Miss it and the entire credit for that year is gone.

 ITC calculation: